 The question is: does it make the right amount of compromise?
 Too much, and the lock isn't strong enough to take seriously.
 Too little and the bike lock will be unusable (due to excessive bulk and weight) or unviable (due to being too expensive).

 In terms of security, I’d say they’ve got the balance about right.
 Even the regular, physical protection the SkunkLock provides should be pretty formidable.
 It shouldn't be defeated by casual thieves.

 Of course, a u-lock that’s full of noxious gas has to make compromises in areas other than security.
-And these compromises will effect the way you use the lock.
-So let’s look at those next…
+And these compromises will affect the way you use the lock.
+So let’s review those next…

 Is the SkunkLock easy to carry?

 As I’ve already mentioned, the SkunkLock is a beast.
 It’s big.
-And it’s heavy, However, it's much lighter than it looks, and much lighter than similarly sized locks, due to it’s hollow shackle...
+And it’s heavy, However, it's much lighter than it looks, and much lighter than similarly sized bike locks, due to its hollow shackle...

-It’s a standard sized sized u-lock, with internal dimensions of 4.25" x 9.0" (10.8 x 22.9 cm).
-Due to it’s bulk, it looks a lot like the OnGuard Brute Standard and the Kryptonite New York Standard.
+It’s a standard sized u-lock, with internal dimensions of 4.25" x 9.0" (10.8 x 22.9 cm).
+Due to its bulk, it looks a lot like the OnGuard Brute Standard and the Kryptonite New York Standard.